drfloob/literate-garbanzo/README.md

 There are two types of Avro schemas in play:

  * the schemas extracted from GitHub's Archive data, and
- * the trimmed-down version Network Pulse works with
+ * the trimmed-down version Network Pulse uses

 The GitHub Archive schemas were extracted from the Avro source data;
 there are two because a schema change occurred in 2015.
 I also